pingidentity/pingone-sample-app-android/README.md

 #### 1.4 Authentication via QR code scanning

-PingOne SDK provides an ability to authenticate via scanning the QR code (or typing the code manually).
-The code should  be passed to the PingOne SDK using the following API method:
+PingOne MFA SDK provides an ability to authenticate via scanning the QR code (or typing the code manually).
+The code should  be passed to the PingOne MFA SDK using the following API method:

 ```java
 PingOne.authenticate(context, authCode, new PingOne.PingOneAuthenticationCallback() {